gcrnet/docs/storage.md

 ## Home Directories

 Home directories are provided to all gcrNet user accounts.
-This storage is provided by a RAID 5 storage group on GenLogin, with a total of xTB storage available.
+This storage is provided by a RAID 5 storage group on GenLogin, with a total of 6.6TB available storage.

+The default user quota is 50GB hard/soft limits.

 ## Project Storage